GRAM: Generalization in Deep RL with a Robust Adaptation Module: Robust Adaptation Module

-where $\xi \in \mathbb{R}^m$ is a random input that is sampled from a multivariate standard Gaussian distribution $\xi \sim \mathcal{N}(\mathbf{0}_m,\mathbf{I}_m)$, and $\tilde{h}_t$ represents an intermediate feature of $h_t$ constructed from $\phi_{\textnormal{base}}$ with gradients stopped.
-See the Appendix for details.
-By incorporating a random input in the second component of \eqref{eq:epinet} (i.e., the ``epinet''), this architecture provides a distribution of latent feature estimates for a history input $h_t$ rather than a single point estimate.
-See the left side of \figref{fig:ram} for an illustration.
-For a history $h_t$ and $N$ random input samples $\xi^{(1)},\ldots,\xi^{(N)} \sim \mathcal{N}(\mathbf{0}_m,\mathbf{I}_m)$, we can write the sample mean and variance of the latent feature estimates as
+where $\xi \in \mathbb{R}^m$ is a random input that is sampled from a multivariate standard Gaussian distribution $q = \mathcal{N}(\mathbf{0}_m,\mathbf{I}_m)$, and $\tilde{h}_t$ is the concatenation of $h_t$ and the output from the last hidden layer of $\phi_{\textnormal{base}}$ with gradients stopped as in \cite{osband_2023}.
+By incorporating a random input in the second component of \eqref{eq:epinet} (i.e., the ``epinet''), this architecture provides a distribution of latent feature estimates for a history input $h_t$ rather than a single point estimate, as illustrated on the top of \figref{fig:ram}.
+For a history $h_t$ and $N$ random input samples $\xi^{(1)},\ldots,\xi^{(N)} \sim q$, we can write the sample mean and variance of the latent feature estimates as

 where all operations are performed per-dimension.
-We train \eqref{eq:epinet} to minimize the encoder loss across random input samples, resulting in the modified encoder loss given by
+We train~\eqref{eq:epinet} to minimize the encoder loss across random input samples $\xi \sim q$, resulting in the modified encoder loss given by

-By doing so, the variance of the latent feature estimates will be low over the distribution of history inputs $h_t$ that were seen during training (i.e., trajectories sampled from ID contexts), but not for histories in OOD contexts with different dynamics that were not seen during training.
+By doing so, the total variance of the latent feature estimates $\Vert \hat{\sigma}_{\phi}(h_t) \Vert^2$ will be small over the distribution of history inputs $h_t$ that were seen during training (i.e., trajectories sampled from ID contexts), but not for histories in OOD contexts with different dynamics not seen during training.

 Using the epistemic neural network architecture in \eqref{eq:epinet}, we introduce a \emph{robust adaptation module} to generalize to both ID and OOD contexts at deployment time.
 When uncertainty of the latent feature estimates is low, we output the mean estimate $\hat{\mu}_{\phi}(h_t)$ to allow for adaptation in ID contexts.
-When uncertainty of the latent feature estimates is high, we bias the mean estimate towards a special robust latent feature $z_{\textnormal{rob}}$ to identify that OOD dynamics have been detected.
-For a given history $h_t$, our robust adaptation module $\phi_{\textnormal{GRAM}}: \mathcal{H} \rightarrow \mathcal{Z}$ outputs a latent feature $\hat{z}_t = \phi_{\textnormal{GRAM}}(h_t)$ according to
+When uncertainty of the latent feature estimates is high, we bias the mean estimate towards a special robust latent feature $z_{\textnormal{rob}} = \mathbf{0}_d$ to identify that OOD dynamics have been detected.
+For a given history $h_t$, our robust adaptation module $\Phi_{\textnormal{GRAM}}: \mathcal{H} \rightarrow \mathcal{Z}$ outputs a latent feature $\hat{z}_t = \Phi_{\textnormal{GRAM}}(h_t)$ according to